Gone in the Night (2022 film): Plot

 Flashbacks reveal Max leaving a party after an argument with Kath.
 He runs into Al and Greta at a liquor store and goes drinking with them.
 After asking him some odd questions they invite him to come to a party at the cabin.
 Greta and Al had sedated Max and kept him hidden until she left.
-Nicholas, who turns out to be Al's father, arrives at the cabin and discovers what they've done.
+Nicholas, who turns out to be Al's father, arrives at the cabin and discovers what they have done.
 Al explains that they want Max to be a test subject for Nicholas' treatments.

 In the present Kath visits Nicholas at his cabin.
 When he leaves to get some wood for a fire she discovers a picture of him with Al. In the woods she discovers Max, locked in a shipping container with medical equipment attached.
 Nicholas, Al and Greta arrive.
 Nicholas tries to convince Kath that what he's doing is okay.
 Greta reveals that Nicholas isn't really sick, but is instead using Max as part of a treatment to keep himself youthful.
 Kath asks Nicholas to use Greta to give her the same treatment.
 As Nicholas and Al subdue Greta, Kath frees Max, but a delusional Max pulls out his IV, causing himself to bleed to death.
 Kath locks Nicholas, Al and Greta in the shipping container and wanders back into the cabin.